 Top 10 Ways to Get Kids Involved in Your Outer Banks Vacation!

 Dive into the Outer Banks before your vacation even starts!
 You're ready for your Outer Banks vacation and you want to make sure the kids have a fabulous time too.
 Now it's easier than ever!
-Check out Sun Realty's Top 10 Ways to Get Your Kids Involved, our list of favorite books and DVDs, and beach craft projects.
-You're sure to start your Outer Banks vacation fun right at home!

 Getting Your Kids Involved

 Get the kids financially invested in the vacation!
 Have each child save up for special souvenirs or give them a set dollar amount prior to leaving home.
-Schedule equal time for each child to search for that special something of his/her choice.
+Schedule equal time for each child to search for that special something of their choice.

 Meet the locals!
 Visit shops, stores and restaurants off the beaten path.
 You can usually learn more about the Outer Banks from the locals than the cookie cutter places.
-Also check out any day camps going on during your vacation.
+Also, check out any day camps going on during your vacation.
 They will meet local kids and make memories that will last a lifetime.

 Your week can be action packed from the minute you arrive on the Outer Banks, but don't forget to set aside time to sit by the pool, build sandcastles on the beach or play in the surf.
 This laid back, unscheduled time can create the most notable memories for the kids.